 Emotions, or your mental state can also play a part in blood circulation problems.
 On occasions, if you deprive yourself of things that your body is telling you it wants, then this may well influence in some way in your circulation.
 As a result, the blood may not reach your hands and feet as it should.

 If your problem is circulation, you can benefit from the following natural treatments:

-GingerGinger speeds up the metabolism and generally keeps your stomach from being upset while improving circulation, alleviating muscle aches, and increasing your body temperature.
-Drink a tea made with:
+GingerGinger speeds up the metabolism and generally keeps your stomach from getting upset while, at the same time, improving circulation, alleviating muscle aches, and increasing your body temperature.
+Try drinking a tea made with:

 - 1 teaspoon of grated ginger

 - 1 cup of boiling water

 Cinnamon has the ability to warm the stomach and eliminate pain or digestive problems.
 It also increases your body temperature, improves blood flow, alleviates pain, and can eliminate that coldness in the hands and feet.
-Sprinkle some ground cinnamon in your coffee, cream, desserts…
+Sprinkle some ground cinnamon in your coffee, cream and desserts too.

 Don’t forget to also do certain exercises to keep your hands and feet moving.
 Be sure they don’t stay in the same position for a long time.
-A good technique is to periodically rotate your wrists and ankles, while wiggling the fingers and toes.
+A good technique is to periodically rotate your wrists and ankles, while wiggling the fingers and toes.It might interest you...